dbvisel/canvasdemo/README.md

  - This is fake content and not actually compelling!
  - add additional embed types:
    - image carousel?
 Is that essential?
- - graph network is probably useful visualization
  - phone presentation mode
    - force presentation mode on vw < 767px?
  - stops probably need names (for mutliple previous/next stops)
+   - need to deal with this in graph mode!

 ## Todo/Features to consider: